-Staff Analysis: Section 367.081(8), F.S., requires that the rates be reduced immediately following the expiration of the recovery period by the amount of the rate case expense previously included in rates.
+Section 367.081(8), F.S., requires that the rates be reduced immediately following the expiration of the recovery period by the amount of the rate case expense previously included in rates.
 The appropriate amount of rate case expense is \$9,425.
-The total rate case expense should be amortized over four years, resulting in an annual expense of \$2,467, when grossed-up for RAFs.
+The total rate case expense shall be amortized over four years, resulting in an annual expense of \$2,467, when grossed-up for RAFs.
 The reduction will reflect the removal of revenue associated with the amortization of rate case expense and the gross-up for RAFs, as shown on Schedule No. 1.

 In addition, in a prior docket, Sunny Hills was allowed a four-year amortization period for rate case expense of \$1,627.
 The amortization period has not expired.
 The amortization of prior rate case expense is set to expire on December 1, 2026.
-The dollar amount of the rate reductions at the end of the amortization period were defined in the order.9 The rate reductions were calculated based on the percentage of rate case expense to the revenue requirement and was applied to the Commission-approved rates.
-With the recommendation of consolidation, the prior amortization rate case expense is embedded in the consolidated rates.
-The amount of rate case expense for Sunny Hills relative to the consolidated revenue requirement results in a lesser amount of rate reductions defined in the prior order for Sunny Hills would result in more rate case expense being removed than appropriate.
-Therefore, staff has recalculated the amount of the reductions based on the consolidated rates, which will be applicable to all systems, at the end of the amortization period for the Sunny Hills water system is shown on Schedule No. 2.
+The dollar amount of the rate reductions at the end of the amortization period were defined in the order.
+The rate reductions were calculated based on the percentage of rate case expense to the revenue requirement and was applied to the approved rates.
+With consolidation, the prior amortization rate case expense is embedded in the consolidated rates.
+The amount of rate case expense for Sunny Hills relative to the consolidated revenue requirement results in a lesser amount of rate reduction compared to the amount on a stand-alone basis.
+Using the rate reductions defined in the prior order for Sunny Hills would result in more rate case expense being removed than appropriate.
+Therefore, we have recalculated the amount of the reductions based on the consolidation.
+The amount of the rate reductions that shall be applied to the consolidated rates, which will be applicable to all systems, at the end of the amortization period for the Sunny Hills water system is shown on Schedule No. 2.

-Staff recommends that the rates be reduced as shown on Schedule No. 1, to remove rate case expense grossed-up for RAFs and amortized over a four-year period.
-In addition, for prior unamortized rate case expense, the rates should be reduced as shown on Schedule No. 2.
-The decrease in rates should become effective immediately following the expiration of the rate case expense recovery period, pursuant to Section 367.081(8), F.S.
-NFCWS should be required to file revised tariffs and a proposed customer notice setting forth the lower rates and the reason for the reduction no later than one month prior to the actual date of the required rate reduction.
-If the utility files this reduction in conjunction with a price index or pass-through rate adjustment, the utility should file separate data for the price index and/or pass-through increase or decrease and the reduction in the rates due to the amortized rate case expense.
+We find that the rates shall be reduced as shown on Schedule No. 1, to remove rate case expense grossed-up for RAFs and amortized over a four-year period.
+In addition, for prior unamortized rate case expense, the rates shall be reduced as shown on Schedule No. 2.
+The decrease in rates shall become effective immediately following the expiration of the rate case expense recovery period, pursuant to Section 367.081(8), F.S.
+NFCWS shall be required to file revised tariffs and a proposed customer notice setting forth the lower rates and the reason for the reduction no later than one month prior to the actual date of the required rate reduction.
+If the utility files this reduction in conjunction with a price index or pass-through rate adjustment, the utility shall file separate data for the price index and/or pass-through increase or decrease and the reduction in the rates due to the amortized rate case expense.